RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

 1. Open a new dataset proposal in the RiverBench repository: **[click HERE](https://github.com/RiverBench/RiverBench/issues/new/choose)** and select "Dataset proposal".
 2. Fill in the form with the required information (see below).

+!!! note

+    If you have trouble filling in any of the fields, you can leave them blank and ask the maintainer for help.

 ### General information

 - **Description of the dataset:** Provide a brief and informative description of the dataset, including its content, structure, and purpose.